 If you watched 2017's The Wall through to the end, you got an intense representation of what it's like during a sniper duel.
 But, at the end of the movie, (spoiler alert) the good guy's extraction helicopter gets shot down by the bad guy's perfectly placed round.

-Don't get us wrong, we can appreciate a good plot twist, but watching a terrorist win out just isn't any fun.
+Don't get us wrong, we can appreciate a good plot twist in military movies, but watching a terrorist win out just isn't any fun.

 Not only is this dangerous, but it's totally unpredictable.
 This tense sequence in The Hurt Locker would have been more believable had the EOD tech not pulled on all the cords for purely cinematic reasons.